artefactual/archivematica-docs/user-manual/access/contentdm.rst

 .. image:: images/ReviewDIP.*
    :align: center
    :width: 80%
-   :alt: Click "review" in Upload DIP micro-service to access DIP objects and tab file
+   :alt: Click "review" in Upload DIP microservice to access DIP objects and tab file

 The next screen will display the uploadedDIPs directory, which operators can navigate to locate the required DIP objects.
 The CONTENTdm tab file will be